Ready to say goodbye to debt for good? Learn More

 What Is the Statute of Limitations for Debt Collection in Oklahoma?

-The statute of limitations for written debt contracts in Oklahoma is four years.
-This includes installment contracts, medical debt, and open-ended accounts like credit cards and contracts for secured debts.
-The statute of limitations for unwritten, oral, or implied contracts in Oklahoma is three years.
+The statute of limitations for written debt contracts in Oklahoma is typically five years.
+But in practice, courts often apply a shorter time limit — usually four years — to certain types of debt, like installment contracts, medical bills, and open-ended accounts such as credit cards.
+The statute of limitations for unwritten, oral, or implied contracts is three years

 What Can Debt Collectors Do To Collect Debt in Oklahoma?